crispyman/LaTeX-Presentation/README.md

 # LaTeX-Presentation
-A presentation on LaTeX
+A presentation on LaTeX with examples of other documents

 # TODO #
-* Add a bash shell that generates file and use "\input{file}" to add a second document to the first.
+* Move some stuff to a second document and use "/input{}".

-* Work on make file have it call shell script.
-* Show code with syntax hilighting.
+# SETUP #
+* install python pygments for ether python2 or python3, there is a ubuntu package you can use easy_install, pip, or anaconda, or something else.

+* if you don't use the make file run with -shell-escape and note that the cow will always say the same thing.